rfloarea/seven-in-seven/README.md

 2024-11-08

 Getting back into things with Io.
 This language feels like it can be super fun!
 I'm not capable enough to make use of its flexibility and power, but I'm keeping this thing in mind.
 Io feels like a language that rewards highly capable and creative programmers.
 I'm working to be both.

+2024-11-09

+I'm deciding to wrap up Io and move on.
+I've spent too much time on these first two languages.
+I'm deciding that it's better for me to go through all the languages and get maybe 15%, than to sit with one long enough to get 60%.
+Seems like a better use of my time to go breadth-first on this.